MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/generate-3mf.md

 [!code-cs[SavePackage](./code/3dprinthowto/cs/Generate3MFMethods.cs#SnippetSavePackage)]

+This function ensures the texture is specified correctly.

 [!code-cs[FixTexture](./code/3dprinthowto/cs/Generate3MFMethods.cs#SnippetFixTexture)]

 From here, we can either initiate a print job within the app (see [3D printing from your app](https://docs.microsoft.com/windows/uwp/devices-sensors/3d-print-from-app)), or save this **Printing3D3MFPackage** as a .3mf file.